-The Company sold its investment of Ignite shares during the nine months ended September 30, 2019, which were acquired, together with warrants, at an aggregate price of \$190,000.
-The Ignite warrants expired during the current quarter, and as such the Company recorded a realized loss of \$13,552 for the nine months ended September 30, 2019.
-It is believed that Ignite is a CSE-listed vertically-integrated company operating in the cannabis and CBD industries in the States of California and Nevada.
-Ignite also trades on the OTCQX.
+The Company sold its investment of Ignite shares during the year ended December 31, 2019, which were acquired, together with warrants, at an aggregate price of \$190,000.
+The Ignite warrants expired during the current year, and as such the Company recorded a realized loss of \$13,552 for the year ended December 31, 2019.
+It is believed that at the time the Company sold its investment of Ignite shares, Ignite was a CSE-listed vertically-integrated company operating in the cannabis and CBD industries in the States of California and Nevada.
+Ignite also traded on the OTCQX.

-The net realized loss on the disposal of the Ignite shares in the nine months ended September 30, 2019 was \$150,281 (\$136,729 on the shares, and \$13,552 on the warrants).
+The net realized loss on the disposal of the Ignite shares in the year ended December 31, 2019 was \$150,281 (\$136,729 on the shares, and \$13,552 on the warrants).